pact-foundation/pact-ruby-cli/README.md

 The `$(date +%s)` in the examples is just to generate a pseudo random GIT_COMMIT.

-If you are using a Pact Broker with bearer token authentication (eg. Pactflow), then set `PACT_BROKER_TOKEN` instead of the username and password.
+If you are using a Pact Broker with bearer token authentication (eg. PactFlow), then set `PACT_BROKER_TOKEN` instead of the username and password.

 ### Help